Which city is cheaper, Corfu or Hydra?

 Hydra usually gets less rain in July than Corfu.
 Hydra gets 6 mm (0.2 in) of rain, while Corfu receives 7 mm (0.3 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Hydra and Corfu.
+Many visitors come to Hydra in the autumn for the hiking trails, the shopping scene, the small town atmosphere, and the natural beauty of the area.
 Also, most visitors come to Corfu for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 In October, Hydra is generally around the same temperature as Corfu.
-Temperatures in Hydra average around 19°C (67°F), and Corfu stays around 18°C (65°F).
+Daily temperatures in Hydra average around 19°C (67°F), and Corfu fluctuates around 18°C (65°F).

 In Hydra, it's very sunny this time of the year.
 Hydra usually receives more sunshine than Corfu during autumn.
 Hydra gets 206 hours of sunny skies, while Corfu receives 178 hours of full sun in the autumn.